-On November 7, 2017, Nuvve entered into an IP acquisition agreement with the University of Delaware, a beneficial owner of more than 5% of the outstanding the Company common stock.
-Pursuant to the IP acquisition agreement, the University of Delaware assigned to Nuvve certain of the key patents underlying its V2G technology.
+On November 7, 2017, the Company entered into an IP acquisition agreement with the University of Delaware, a beneficial owner of less than 5% of the outstanding the Company common stock.
+Pursuant to the IP acquisition agreement, the University of Delaware assigned to the Company certain of the key patents underlying its V2G technology.

-Under the agreement, Nuvve agreed to make certain milestone payments to the University of Delaware in the aggregate amount of up to \$7,500,000 based on the achievement of certain substantial commercialization targets.
+Under the agreement, the Company agreed to make certain milestone payments to the University of Delaware in the aggregate amount of up to \$7,500,000 based on the achievement of certain substantial commercialization targets.

-The IP acquisition agreement terminates upon the later of the date all the milestone payments described above are made and the expiration date of the patents transferred to Nuvve.
-If the University of Delaware terminates the agreement upon the material breach by Nuvve of certain limited provisions of the IP assignment agreement (which do not include the milestone payment provisions) that is not cured with 45 days after notice from the university, Nuvve will be required to assign the patents back to the university.
-In the event the University of Delaware notifies Nuvve of a third party's interest in a region in which the patents are valid, and Nuvve does not within 60 days inform the university that either it intends to address the region pursuant to a commercially reasonable development plan or it intends to enter into a license agreement with an identified third party, Nuvve will be deemed to have granted to the University of Delaware an exclusive sublicensable license to the patents in the unaddressed region.
+The IP acquisition agreement terminates upon the later of the date all the milestone payments described above are made and the expiration date of the patents transferred to the Company.
+If the University of Delaware terminates the agreement upon the material breach by the Company of certain limited provisions of the IP assignment agreement (which do not include the milestone payment provisions) that is not cured with 45 days after notice from the university, the Company will be required to assign the patents back to the university.
+In the event the University of Delaware notifies the Company of a third party's interest in a region in which the patents are valid, and the Company does not within 60 days inform the university that either it intends to address the region pursuant to a commercially reasonable development plan or it intends to enter into a license agreement with an identified third party, the Company will be deemed to have granted to the University of Delaware an exclusive sublicensable license to the patents in the unaddressed region.

-In addition, on September 1, 2016, Nuvve entered into a research agreement with the University of Delaware, whereby the university performs research activity as specified annually by Nuvve.
-Under the terms of the agreement, Nuvve pays a minimum of \$400,000 annually in equal quarterly installments.
-Nuvve paid the university \$200,000 for the six months ended June 30, 2021 and \$366,667 and \$691,667 for the years ended December 31, 2020 and 2019, respectively.
+In addition, on September 1, 2016, the Company entered into a research agreement with the University of Delaware, whereby the university performs research activity as specified annually by the Company.
+Under the terms of the agreement, the Company pays a minimum of \$400,000 annually in equal quarterly installments.
+For each of the years ended December 31, 2023 and 2022, \$400,000 was paid under the research agreement.